 ■ Intestinal parasites common to both cats and dogs can be spread by your dog eating cat feces and litter.

-■ Bacterial infections from cat litter and feces can be passed to your dog, and infection in their GI tract can be very serious or fatal may occur.
+■ Bacterial infections from cat litter and feces can be passed to your dog, and infection in their GI tract can be very serious or fatal.

 Because several health problems can be caused by ingestion of cat feces and litter, and because it is just plain gross, steps to ensure your dog does not entertain himself with your cat's litter box are advised.